 Action Photography encompasses many other genres of photography such as sports photography.
 However, many mistake action photography for sports photography even though this is not so.
 It falls under the same umbrella but can also be connected to many other things.
 Action photography basically entails any form of movement.
-For example jumping, running, playing or even sliding can all be considered frames worthy to be under the umbrella of action photography.
+For example, jumping, running, playing or even sliding can all be considered frames worthy to be under the umbrella of action photography.
 This, without a doubt, could be considered one of the easiest types of photography out there for beginners or even professionals like myself.

 In this article, I aim to give you some useful tips to inspire or even improve your skills in the field of sports photography so let’s begin.

 This may just be one of your most important tips throughout the whole article.
 In action photography, your subject is always moving.
 As a result of this, you always want to work to eliminate any motion blur from showing in your image.
 To do this it is important we bump up our shutter speed as much as possible to capture that still frame of action.
-Be sure to have your shutter to LEAST 1/200 and if you still end up with some motion blur in your frame, bump it up a bit more until satisfied.
+Be sure to have your shutter at LEAST 1/200 and if you still end up with some motion blur in your frame, bump it up a bit more until satisfied.
 There will be moments where your subject may be moving faster than you anticipated in which case you would then have to adjust your shutter speed until you get the best results.
 The higher your shutter speed, the better your frames get when doing action photography.

 Most if not all DSLR cameras usually have a sports mode specifically for action photographer.
 However, in my personal opinion, the mode doesn’t always get the job done correctly.
 Speaking from experience there are many instances where the shutter speed the camera selected Isn’t fast enough or the ISO values are way off.
 This can ruin some vital shots for you if you’re shooting a sports event or even casually take couple shots of the family at home.
 Don’t get me wrong, it’s not completely awful as it can save you in a few instances if you’re desperate but for the most part, I would advise against depending on it.
 Shutter priority mode might be a bit more helpful as you only need to adjust your shutter speed and the camera will do its best to do everything else.
 Other than that, sticking to the good old manual mode is always a great option.